 The one thing you can count on with a foggy day, is that there will be sunny days too.
 They won't all be foggy, and you will eventually see a little further out... it won't be easy, but you will find your way.

-I believe that one day, the fog will lift... and I am counting on it.
+I believe that one day, the fog will lift... and I am counting on it, for me and for each of you.

 A special "thank you" to my friend Savannah who shared this photo with me on a day I was a little bit in the fog. xo